 If no single horizon meets the conditions in subdivision 2 of this subsection, a combination of adjacent horizons may be utilized to provide the required 12-inch sidewall infiltrative surface.
 However, no horizon utilized shall have an estimated or measured percolation rate greater than 120 minutes/inch.

 C. Placement of absorption trenches below soil restrictions.
-Placement of the soil absorption trench bottom below soil restrictions as defined in 12VAC5-610-490 D, whether or not there is evidence of a perched water table as indicated by free standing water or gray mottlings or coloration, requires a special design based on the following criteria:
+Placement of the soil absorption trench bottom below soil restrictions as defined in 12VAC5-610-490 D, whether or not there is evidence of a perched water table as indicated by free standing water, gray mottlings, or redoxymorphic coloration, requires a special design based on the following criteria:

 The soil horizon into which the absorption trench bottom is placed shall be a Texture Group I, II or III soil or have an estimated or measured percolation rate of less than 91 minutes per inch.

-The soil horizon shall be a minimum of three feet thick and shall exhibit no characteristics that indicate wetness on restriction of water movement.
+The soil horizon shall be a minimum of three feet thick for septic tank effluent and shall exhibit no characteristics that indicate wetness on restriction of water movement.
 The absorption trench bottom shall be placed so that at least two feet of the soil horizon separates the trench bottom from the water table or rock.
 At least one foot of the absorption trench side wall shall penetrate the soil horizon.

-or TL3
+3. The soil horizon below the soil restriction shall be a minimum of 30 inches thick for TL2 or TL3 effluent without disinfection and shall exhibit no characteristics that indicate wetness or restriction of water movement.
+The absorption trench bottom shall be placed so that at least 18 inches of the soil horizon separates the trench bottom from the water table or rock.
+At least one foot of the absorption trench side wall shall penetrate the soil horizon.

+4. The soil horizon below the soil restriction shall be a minimum of 24 inches thick for TL3 effluent with disinfection and shall exhibit no characteristics that indicate wetness or restriction of water movement.
+The absorption trench bottom shall be placed so that at 12 inches of the soil horizon separates the trench bottom from the water table or rock.
+At least one foot of the absorption trench side wall shall penetrate the soil horizon.

-A lateral ground water movement interceptor (LGMI) shall be placed upslope of the absorption area.
+5 A lateral ground water movement interceptor (LGMI) shall be placed upslope of the absorption area.
 The LGMI shall be placed perpendicular to the general slope of the land.
 The invert of the LGMI shall extend into, but not through, the restriction and shall extend for a distance of 10 feet on either side of the absorption area (See 12VAC5-610-700 D 3).